psreyas09/myosa/submission/blog.md

 ## Acknowledgements

-We express our sincere gratitude to **IEEE**, the **MYOSA (Make Your Own Sensors Applications)** platform development team, and the Department of Computer Science and Engineering at **LBS College of Engineering, Kasaragod, Kerala** for providing the modular hardware ecosystem and open-source infrastructure that made this project possible.
+We express our sincere gratitude to **IEEE**, the **MYOSA (Make Your Own Sensors Applications)** platform development team for providing the modular hardware ecosystem and open-source infrastructure that made this project possible.
 Special thanks to our academic mentors for guidance in structural dynamics and edge computing principles.

 ---